Gasoid/merge-bot/README.md

 ### Stale Branches

-When enabled, the bot automatically deletes stale branches after each successful merge.
+When enabled, the bot automatically deletes stale branches after each successful merge/update.
 Branches are considered stale based on the configured number of days since their last activity.

 ### Greetings